dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

 program is, in theory, intended to be a finite-state machine and do some sort of computational task, as written by the programmer.
 During the execution, the program follows a set of transitions in the state space defined by the programmer.
-An attackers goal is to find some way to transition the state machine off of its intended path and into a weird state, such that as it follows the transitions defined by the programmer, it gets into weirder and weirder states that eventually do something the attacker intends (such as run malicious
+An attacker's goal is to find some way to transition the state machine off of its intended path and into a weird state, such that as it follows the transitions defined by the programmer, it gets into weirder and weirder states that eventually do something the attacker intends (such as run malicious